yuraware/get_permission/README.md

 }
 ```

-Check status of a sing permission:
+Check status of a single permission:
 ```
 final cameraStatus = await Permissions.camera.checkStatus();
 if (cameraStatus == Status.authorized) { /* Do something */ }